 VPNs are especially useful if you:

-- Intend to regularly change your digital location, in order to stream content from abroad
+Intend to regularly change your digital location to stream content from abroad

-The selection of available services is sizable.
-For our part, we thoroughly assessed 22 VPNs, crowning NordVPN as our overall winner.
+There are plenty of services to choose from.
+We thoroughly reviewed 27 VPNs, crowning NordVPN as our overall winner.
 The Panama-based provider combines performance, security, and breadth of features in an excellent package.
 Particularly if signing on for a longer period of time, their rates are also very reasonable.

 Web Proxies: The Easy Alternative

-Should you just need a fast proxy connection for a specific website, let's say, to access a page that is blocked for your geographic location, a web proxy can come in handy.
-These are online services that allow users to create an HTTP proxy connection for accessing a specific URL right in their browser.
+In case you just need a fast proxy connection for a specific website, like a page that's blocked in your geographic location, a web proxy can come in handy.
+These are online services that allow users to create an HTTP proxy connection for directly accessing a specific URL in their browser.

-You won't need to set anything up manually, however, performance can be limited, with only a few server locations on offer.
+You won't need to manually set anything up, however, performance can be limited owing to the limited number of server locations.
 As a result, web proxies are not ideal for video streaming.
-For the security-minded user, web proxies only use HTTP, which might pose another issue.
+For the security-minded user, there's another issue: Web proxies only use HTTP.

 Web proxies are usually free.
-To help you find the best option, we assessed seven popular services.
+To help find the best option, we assessed seven popular services.

 Browser Extensions: Convenient to Set Up

-In the event that you don't want to head to a web proxy's website in order to create a proxy connection, you can install a browser extension that does this.
-Among these you'll also find plenty of free options, such as that from CyberGhost, a VPN provider:
+In the event that you don't want to use a web proxy's website to create a proxy connection, you can install a browser extension that does this.
+There are plenty of free options, like CyberGhost, a VPN provider:

 CyberGhost offers a free proxy extension as marketing for its premium VPN packages.

-With proxy extensions, you can establish a proxy connection for HTTP traffic directly in your browser, offering a slightly more convenient solution than web proxies.
-All the same, these share the same disadvantages when it comes to server locations and performance.
+With proxy extensions, you can establish a proxy connection for HTTP traffic directly in your browser.
+This offers a slightly more convenient solution than web proxies, however, they do suffer from the same disadvantages (server locations and performance).

 We've also prepared a comprehensive guide for all of the alternatives to proxy servers.

-Proxy servers act as intermediaries between your network and the Internet, concealing your IP address and location.
-In technical terms, requests sent from an end device are forwarded to a web server, preventing direct contact between the client (your browser, for example) and the target (the website you'd like to visit).
-For that reason, proxy servers help users to navigate the Internet more anonymously.
+A proxy server acts as an intermediary between your network and the Internet, hiding your IP address and location.
+In technical terms, requests sent from an end device are forwarded to a web server.
+This prevents direct contact between the client (your browser, for example) and the target (the website you'd like to visit).
+For that reason, proxy servers help users to more anonymously navigate the Internet.

-Should you want to take advantage of the benefits a proxy server offers, you'll need to set one up manually on your system.
+If you want to take advantage of the benefits of proxy servers, you'll need to manually set one up on your system.
 To do this on Windows, head to Settings > Network and Internet > Proxy.
 We've compiled step-by-step instructions with screenshots for Windows, macOS, Android, and iOS in our EXPERTE.com guide.

-Proxy servers only conceal your IP address, whereas VPNs encrypt your entire Internet connection.
-Another difference is in terms of cost, since proxy servers are usually free, albeit less reliable and slower (however, there are premium options available).
-Reputable VPN services are typically subscription-based, however, far more reliable, even though their added encryption can have some impact on performance.
+Proxy servers only hide your IP address, whereas VPNs encrypt your entire Internet connection.
+Another difference is cost since proxy servers are usually free, but less reliable, and slower (however, there are premium options available).
+Reputable VPN services are typically subscription-based, however, far more reliable.
+Their added encryption can have a slight impact on performance.